Tumpa-Prizrak/Chess-Platform-Local/README.md

 - Python module: example of the module for chess engines that is connecting via CWS

 ## Contributing
 - Feel free to fork this project and contribute back by submitting PRs!
-Also join our [discord](https://discord.gg/t9mJMcGEa7) for discussion and help.

 ## Special Thanks
 - Microsoft for providing C# and .NET for building this project